There will be minisymposia on:

 F. Lillo: Modeling the coupled return-spread high frequency dynamics of large tick assets

 kurtosis, and possible inefficiencies of the mid-price process.
 This autoregressive model is a finite Markov mixture of logit regressions.
-We show that it is possible to reduce this model to a double chain Markov model.
-We calibrate our models on Nasdaq stocks and we find that this models reproduce remarkably well the statistical properties of real data.
+They show that it is possible to reduce this model to a double chain Markov model.
+They calibrate their models on Nasdaq stocks and they find that this models reproduce remarkably well the statistical properties of real data.
 Joint work with Gianbiagio Curato.

 C. Martini: Calibration of the SSVI model and applications

 Abstract: Gatheral and Jacquier achieved in 2012 a consistent (arbitrage-free) extension of the parametric SVI model in the maturity dimension.
 This Surface SVI (SSVI) model is parameterized by a correlation coefficient and a function which corresponds to the curvature of the smile at each maturity.
 They go through a re-parameterization of the SSVI model that lends itself to a nice 2-stages calibration procedure.
 Calibration examples on CBOE SPX delayed quotes are provided.
 Since the SSVI model does calibrate very well, they eventually get an explicit arbitrage-free parameterization of the market implied volatility surface.
 They compute the model-free Beiglböck-Juillet-Touzi-Henry Labordère optimal transport bounds of an exotic option in this setting.
 An executable version of this work is available on the Zanadu platform (joint work with I.Laachir, ENSTA and Zeliade Systems).